 Gloves: Wire rope, through use, will develop "barbs" which can slice skin.
-It is extremely important to wear protective gloves while operating the winch or handling the wire rope.
-Avoid loose fitting clothes or anything that could become entangled in the wire rope and other mov-
+It is extremely important to wear protective gloves while operating the wire rope.
+Avoid loose fitting clothes or anything that could become entangled in the wire rope and other moving parts.